As part of WordPress 5.0, WordPress is going to get a brand new content editor, dubbed the Gutenberg Editor.

 And One More Thing…

 You read that right!
-Since past few months, we have been working on Ultimate Addons for Gutenberg that will enhance what is possible with Gutenberg.
+For the past few months, we have been working on Ultimate Addons for Gutenberg that will enhance what is possible with Gutenberg.

 Ultimate Addons for Gutenberg will introduce custom blocks such as Section, Heading, Info Box, Post Grid, Google Map, Table, Social Share, Menu, Buttons along with the bunch of ready to import starter templates!